-(C) In adopting minimum standards under section 3301.07 of the Revised Code, the state board of education shall require course material and instruction in venereal disease education courses taught pursuant to division (A)(5)(c) of section 3313.60 of the Revised Code to do all of the following:
+(C)(1) The department of education shall require course material and instruction in venereal disease education courses taught pursuant to division (A)(5)(c) of section 3313.60 of the Revised Code to do all of the following:

-(1) Stress that students should abstain from sexual activity until after marriage;
+(a) Stress that students should abstain from sexual activity until after marriage;

-(2) Teach the potential physical, psychological, emotional, and social side effects of participating in sexual activity outside of marriage;
+(b) Teach the potential physical, psychological, emotional, and social side effects of participating in sexual activity outside of marriage;

-(3) Teach that conceiving children out of wedlock is likely to have harmful consequences for the child, the child's parents, and society;
+(c) Teach that conceiving children out of wedlock is likely to have harmful consequences for the child, the child's parents, and society;

-(4) Stress that sexually transmitted diseases are serious possible hazards of sexual activity;
+(d) Stress that sexually transmitted diseases are serious possible hazards of sexual activity;

-(5) Advise students of the laws pertaining to financial responsibility of parents to children born in and out of wedlock;
+(e) Advise students of the laws pertaining to financial responsibility of parents to children born in and out of wedlock;

-(6) Advise students of the circumstances under which it is criminal to have sexual contact with a person under the age of sixteen pursuant to section 2907.04 of the Revised Code;
+(f) Advise students of the circumstances under which it is criminal to have sexual contact with a person under the age of sixteen pursuant to section 2907.04 of the Revised Code;

-(7) Emphasize adoption as an option for unintended pregnancies.
+(g) Emphasize adoption as an option for unintended pregnancies.